 The member has distortion of the lower jaw or neck anatomy (e.g., radical neck dissection) such that a chin halter is unable to be utilized.

-Cervical traction applied via attachment to a headboard or non-pneumatic cervical traction applied via attachment to a free-standing frame is considered experimental and investigational because it has no proven clinical advantage compared to cervical traction applied via an over-the-door mechanism.
+Cervical traction applied via attachment to a headboard or non-pneumatic cervical traction applied via attachment to a free-standing frame or stand is considered experimental and investigational because it has no proven clinical advantage compared to cervical traction applied via an over-the-door mechanism.

 The prevalence of non-traumatic mechanical neck disorders (neck pain) in the United States is 10 %.
 The anatomic source may be myofascial, ligamentous, osseous, neurologic, cutaneous, or visceral.
 Possible causes include: (i) compression of neural structures resulting in spasm and radiculopathy; (ii) inflammatory, neoplastic, infectious, or degenerative processes; or (iii) disruption of tissue secondary to trauma.
 Acute phase treatment of neck pain in the physical therapy outpatient setting includes moist heat, gentle massage and temporary immobilization with a cervical collar that holds the neck in slight flexion.
 Ultrasonic treatments, especially combined with low-frequency current electrotherapy of the muscles may be helpful.
 Patients with cervical herniated nucleus pulposus and radiculopathy are usually treated with an aggressive physical rehabilitation program.
 For chronic neck pain, no treatment is necessary except for non-narcotic analgesics for symptoms, and avoiding any type of activity or work, which causes strain of the neck.